Fork Lift Truck MOTs

 In general, it is the responsibility of the employer of the truck operator to ensure the equipment they are using is safe.
 If the lifting equipment is leased, or rented on a long-term basis of 12 months or more, the responsibilities are the same as if it was owned outright.

-Need Thorough Examination in East Sussex or Kent?
+Need Thorough Fork Lift Truck MOT in East Sussex or Kent?

 We are accredited to carry out Thorough Examination of Fork Lift Trucks and Lifting Equipment.